mo-dhubai/Neville-Autonomous-Smart-Car-/README.md

 ---

-## 9. Ethical Considerations
+## 8. Ethical Considerations
 - Face data stored locally only
 - System can be fooled by high-quality images
-- Not intended as a production-grade security system
+- Not intended as a security system
 - Access is revoked after logout (photo deleted)

 ---

-## 10. Conclusion
+## 9. Conclusion
 Neville Smart Car successfully combines:
 - Biometric authentication
 - Wireless BLE control
-- Autonomous navigation
+- Autonomous navigation and Manual

 into a single, functional smart robotic system.
 The project demonstrates practical engineering, system integration, and problem-solving skills in pervasive computing.